Cleveland Way - Kildale to Saltburn (★★★★☆)

 Having past Highcliffe Farm, the path then heads up to a gate, which has a bench for those visiting in summer (it is a bit cold to be stopping today).
 This is my usual first big break stop of the day.

-Looking back over my path - the ground is solid, but here not so frosty
+Looking back over my path - the ground is solid, but mostly free of ice

 Coming out the woods on the far side, the views out to the hills beyond to once again open up.